 Bottom Line: Microsoft's Cortana is a bit of a dark horse in this race, and a late entry at that.
 Cortana is most useful as a Siri counterpart for Windows users.
 Cortana, like Siri, is limited in scope.
 It is however, portable to all kinds of devices as well as the Edge browser, making it useful as a cross-platform voice assistant.
 It can give you Foursquare recommendations, flip a coin, and control LIFX lightbulbs, but the functionality of the Halo-inspired AI is currently a bit lacking.

-Cortana acts as a solid voice-control for Windows, and couples tightly with Microsoft’s 360 suite.
+2018 Update: Cortana acts as a solid voice-control for Windows, and couples tightly with Microsoft's 360 suite.
 I say that as someone who went through the tedious process of disabling Cortana completely.
-Cortana works as expected, but if you prefer the old fashioned, and (admittedly still useless) Windows search, you’ll have to make edits the registry.
+Cortana works as expected, but if you prefer the old-fashioned, and (admittedly still useless) Windows search, you'll have to make edits to the registry.

 Still, Microsoft plans to roll out an integration with Amazon Alexa sometime this year.
 Why build your own service when you can latch onto somebody else's?
 Seems like a concession from Microsoft, although I don't see why these bots shouldn't all be linking up and communicating in the first place.